ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

 }
 ```

 Next, we see that our conclusion has the form NOT (something), so this tells us that we will need to introduce a NOT (using the `¬ i` rule).
-In fact, ANY time we wish to prove a statement of the form NOT (something), we will always use the `¬ i` rule.
+In fact, ANY time we wish to prove a proposition of the form NOT (something), we will always use the `¬ i` rule.
 (We will discuss proof strategies in detail in the next section.)
 Since we want to prove `¬ (p ∨ q)`, then we open a subproof where we assume `p ∨ q`.
 If we can end that subproof with a contradiction, then we can use `¬ i` afterwards to conclude `¬(p ∨ q)`.

 We know that we want this proof structure: